briantbutton/meshwriter/README.md

 I probably don't do colors or orientation the way you want but there are easy methods to get the mesh and material and change them as you see fit.

-### Helpful Hints
+### Usage Hints

-If you wish to do extensive things with color, position, rotation or animation, retrieve the meshes and materials front the instance using the methods shown above.&nbsp; The output from **new Writer()** is an SPS with one particle for each character.
+If you wish to do extensive things with position, rotation or animation, retrieve the meshes and materials front the instance using the methods shown above.&nbsp; The output from **new Writer()** is an SPS with one particle for each character.

+Colors:&nbsp; With most lighting, it is enough just to use the "color" field to specify the letter coloring.&nbsp; However, programmers may specify all four color types by putting a "colors" object in the options object.

 Unless you have a specific need, do not specify a font.&nbsp; The default font, Helvetica, has the most extensive characters and the fewest faces; it will be the most efficient if you have a lot of text.&nbsp; Jura was added because the author likes it for numbers.